Snow Leopard Network

 We mobilize individuals and organizations around shared goals for more impactful and sustainable conservation approaches

-We strengthen capacities in research and conservation through a resource library as well as training and support services
+We strengthen capacities in research and conservation through a training initiative, resource library and support services

 We provide incentives for expanding local conservation efforts through a grants program

 The Snow Leopard Network was created to promote sound scientifically-based conservation of the endangered snow leopard through networking and collaboration between individuals, organizations, and governments.
 The SLN strives to establish and strengthen professional linkages for addressing the crucial issues affecting the survival of snow leopards and their prey species, and the livelihood opportunities of local people.
 The primary document used to further this goal is the Snow Leopard Survival Strategy (SLSS), which was co-authored by several members of the SLN.
 The SLSS presents a detailed strategy for saving the endangered snow leopard through research, conservation actions, and establishing government action plans in snow leopard range countries.

 - Establish the SLN as lead coordinator for promoting snow leopard research and conservation.